Monday, May 2, 2011

 1980: "Lost In Love" by Air Supply regained the #1 spot on the Adult Contemporary chart (It would spend six weeks there.)

-"Her Strut", one of the top tracks on Seger's new album...
+"Her Strut", one of the Top Tracks* on Seger's new album...

 1980: Against the Wind from Bob Seger was the new #1 album in the land.
 Pink Floyd was bumped out with The Wall while Billy Joel had Glass Houses at #3.
-The rest of the Top Ten: Mad Love from Linda Ronstadt at #4, the Brothers Johnson were at #5 with Light Up the Night, Michael Jackson's Off the Wall was at 6, the Soundtrack to "American Gigolo" landed at #7, Journey's Departure was #8, Van Halen had #9, Women and Children First, and the debut from Christopher Cross entered the top ten on his birthday.
+The rest of the Top 10: Mad Love from Linda Ronstadt at #4, the Brothers Johnson were at #5 with Light Up the Night, Michael Jackson's Off the Wall was at 6, the Soundtrack to "American Gigolo" landed at #7, Journey's Departure was #8, Van Halen had #9, Women and Children First, and the debut from Christopher Cross entered the Top10 on his birthday.

 1980: Blondie achieved a third week at #1 with "Call Me".
-An amazing Top Five included "Ride Like the Wind" from Christopher Cross, Air Supply's "Lost in Love", Billy Preston & Syreeta's touching "With You I'm Born Again" and Pink Floyd with "Another Brick in the Wall".
+An amazing Top Five included "Ride Like The Wind" from Christopher Cross, Air Supply's "Lost In Love", Billy Preston & Syreeta's touching "With You I'm Born Again" and Pink Floyd with "Another Brick In The Wall".

 1986: Dollywood (Dolly Parton's theme park) opened its gates in Pigeon Forge, Tennessee.